 My YouTube is growing nicely, Medium is earning me money, and even my website is getting more hits.
 But I felt like the investment I was making into content on Instagram just wasn’t worth it any more.
 It felt like I was only being seen by the same people all the time and I experienced very little growth.

 My agency (SMART Music Agency) was seeing some success with the TikTok accounts we work on and I knew from seeing statistics that the users on TikTok were rapidly rising.
 It’s also a fantastic place to distribute music.
-So, I finally got my shit together and decided to go hard on TikTok myself.
+So, I finally got my shit together and decided to go hard on TikTok myself, and grow my TikTok followers

 As some of you may have seen, I documented and filmed my first week on TikTok.
 Sharing strategies that worked (and didn’t) and showing you through the process.
 Check it out.